flythereddflagg/flythereddflagg.github.io/python_book/docs/27-Inheritance-and-Polymorphism.md

 ## Hone your Skills

-- Copy the code from `inheritance.py` into a separate text file and use code comments to mark every example in the code of children using inherited traits with something like `# inheritance used here`.
+- Copy your code from `inheritance.py` into a separate text file and use code comments to mark every example in the code of children using inherited traits with something like `# inheritance used here`.
 Mark up the code in a similar fashion for every example of polymorphism and every example of overriding.

 - You may notice that each automobile class has more data to offer than just its year, make and model.
 Implement `__repr__` for every class so all of their data members are shown when you print them.
 - Add a method and data attribute that sets and adjusts the color of the car.
 Add this color to the `__repr__` method for each class.